How to Be Your Most Productive You

 Stop the Excuses and Distractions

 Setbacks and distractions have the power to weaken your goals and defeat you.
 Come up with a strategy that allows you to push through those challenges, past the pain, and into the pleasure of accomplishment.
-Adopt a laser focus to that one task, every day, reaching your goal closer and closer.
+Adopt a laser focus on that one task every day, reaching your goal closer and closer.
 Set priorities within the task.
 What has to be done first?
 What can wait a bit?
-Think about what you are currently doing: does it serve your goal or pull you away from it?
+Think about what you are currently doing: Does it serve your goal or pull you away from it?

 Embrace Your Strengths